Sveske-Juice/declarative-jellyfin/README.md

 ## Plugins

 > [!CAUTION]
-At the moment plugins are speculated to cause some bugs, most notably: https://git.spoodythe.one/spoody/declarative-jellyfin/issues/18.
-So at the moment it is recommended to install plugins imperatively through the GUI until declarative plugins are properly tested.
+At the moment only plugin repositories can be configured with this flake.
+For now you have to imperatively install and configure plugins.

 Plugins are very difficult to manage declaratively, so for now you can only manage the plugin repositories declaratively